jphe/scTE/README.md

 ```
 scTE_build -te TEs.bed -gene Genes.gtf -o custome.idx

 -te Six columns bed file for transposable elements annotation.
-Need the -gene option.
 -gene Gtf file for genes annotation.
-Need the -te option.
 ```
 For more informat about BED and GTF format, see from [UCSC](https://genome.ucsc.edu/FAQ/FAQformat).
 These annotations are then processed and converted into genome indices.
 The scTE algorithm will allocate reads first to gene exons, and then to TEs by default.
 Hence TEs inside exon/UTR regions of genes annotated in GENCODE will only contribute to the gene, and not to the TE score.
-This feature can be changed by setting ‘–mode/-m exclusive’ in scTE, which will instruct scTE to assign the reads to both TEs and genes if a read comes from a TE inside exon/UTR regions of genes.
+This feature can be changed by setting `–mode/-m exclusive` in scTE, which will instruct scTE to assign the reads to both TEs and genes if a read comes from a TE inside exon/UTR regions of genes.